ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

-If you are using the local configuration specified in the `docker-compose.local.yml <pymapdl_docker_compose_local_>`_ file, after attaching your VSCode instance, you can work with MAPDL as if it were local.
+If you are using the local configuration specified in the `docker-compose.local.yml <pymapdl_docker_compose_local_>`_ file, after attaching your Visual Code instance, you can work with MAPDL as if it were local.
 This means that you can launch MAPDL instances using :func:`launch_mapdl() <ansys.mapdl.core.launch_mapdl>`.